lgalke/boatpi/README.md

 Keyboard and mouse have the largest variance.
 Thus, the power demand specification of the keyboard and mouse are the main criterion for usage.
 In case the selected display has touch functionality, the mouse can be omitted.
 Combined keyboard and mouse modules with low power demand should be also considered.

 The power supply can be bridged with a power bank that is capable of simultaneous charging and providing power.
-A sufficiently large power bank can supply the boat navigation system trip.
+A sufficiently large power bank can supply the BoatPi for a whole sailing trip.

 Supported Chart Formats
 -----------------------